aleguy02/graph-uf/README.md

 # GraphUF
 GraphUF is a web tool that helps students see not just what a class requires, but what a class enables.
 When planning your schedule, it’s hard to know which future opportunities a course will unlock — the official UF site only shows prerequisites, not the courses that depend on it.

 With GraphUF, you can select any course and instantly see every class it leads to, including indirect ones (prerequisite-of-a-prerequisite).
-You can even enter the classes you’ve already taken, and GraphUF will filter results to show only the courses you would be NEWLY eligible to take.
+You can even enter the classes you’ve already taken, and GraphUF will filter results to show you which courses you're closer to unlocking.
 This makes it easy to discover hidden pathways and plan strategically for your academic goals.

 ## Table of Contents